tdiec00/Brew-Master-Index/README.md

 ```

 ## Change Log
- Decided not to add a backgroun image.
+ Decided not to add a background image.
  Text structure and input boxes styled differently than initial wireframe.